ericinlinux/100-days-of-code/r1-log.md

 Coding for data analysis in Python today.
 Functions for cleaning the data set and generating documentation for the project.

 ### R1D6
 Coding for data analysis in Python today.
-Creating selection criterias for the nodes and building the notebooks for data analysis.
+Creating selection criteria for the nodes and building the notebooks for data analysis.